Last Updated: 5/22/23 | May 22nd, 2023

 And never get in an unlicensed cab — no matter how amazing the deal is!

-Another cab driver scam: your driver will try to tell you your hotel or hostel is overbooked or even closed.
+This is another cab-driver-related scam.
+In this scam, your driver will tell you your hotel or hostel is overbooked or even closed.
 It’s not.
 I mean, you wouldn’t have booked it if it was, right?
 Just ignore them and insist on going there.
 If they keep trying, continue to insist.
 They will usually shut up about it.